Joe-Costa/CA_Faker/README.md

 ## Manual Testing

 The `--verify-tls` flag handles end-to-end verification automatically.
 The commands below are useful for debugging if something goes wrong.

+If you have already applied the certs to a Qumulo cluster via `qq` then you can use it as a verfication target from your non-Qumulo clients that received the self-trusted CA certs via CA_Pusher.sh using port 443 or 9000

 Verify the certificate chain locally: